 Neri Oxman’s Krebs Cycle of Creativity

 Neri Oxman is a professor of architecture at MIT Media Lab.
-She works with designers, scientists, architects and artists in MIT’s model which is to create solutions to problems that don’t yet exist and cataclysmic issues such as sustainability and environment.
+She works with designers, scientists, architects and artists in MIT’s model which is to create solutions to problems that don’t yet exist.
+She transposes this anticipatory methodology to innovate solutions that address urgent and cataclysmic issues such as sustainability and environment.

 Oxman’s cross-disciplinary theory is one of entanglement “Krebs establishes a tentative, yet holistic, cartography of the interrelation between these domains, where one realm can incite (r)evolution inside another; and where a single individual or project can reside in multiple dominions.”

 The application of this was seen last April with Aguahoja I, the MIT sculptural pavilion; a 3-metre-high cocoon made with dissolvable panels.
 Less than 10 percent of the billions of tons of plastic ever produced has been recycled, with much of it ending up in the Earth’s oceans disrupting ecosystems.
 Oxman’s team devised new materials that go “from water to water.”
 Panels, comprising a top layer of chitosan and cellulose with a bottom layer of apple pectin and chitosan, were 3D-printed in various compositions to give different possibilities for load bearing, stretch etc. The substances are derived from cellulose, chitosan, and pectin, some of the most abundant biopolymers on earth.
 The structure can be completely dissolved after use.

 Oxman’s essay The Age of Entanglement can be read on MIT’s Journal of Design & Science.